evamaxfield/evamaxfield.github.io/posts/aicsimageio.md

 So, in adding a file format to the library, _sure_, you can just add a Reader that will return the user "just the pixel data" but you should also find a way to read and parse the valuable bits of metadata.

 ##### Delayed Image Reading
-So great, we can scale and add readers to the library, and we can encourage those image readers to also read and parse the valuable bits of metadata.
+So great, we can scale and add readers to the library, and we can enforce that those image readers also read and parse the valuable bits of metadata.
 What happens when we scale to a multi-hundred GB image?
 How does the Reader interface change?

 Fortunately for us, there are much smarter people out there that have already worked on "delayed / distributed array handling problems" for much longer than I have and in general, the problem of reading an image into memory is quite similar to creating a delayed array for that same image.

 To expand our image reading specification, we simply added a requirement to image readers that requires that they must contain both a function to read the image into memory just like before, but also a function to read YX planes on request (or whatever chunk size they want).

-There has been some difficulty getting these delayed arrays to operate exactly as intended, and largely this has admittedly been my over-promising of their value in all situations, but, this does work well as a great solution for expanding the API to have both in-memory and out-of-memory data have the same functional interface.
+There has been some difficulty getting these delayed arrays to operate exactly as intended, and largely this has admittedly been my over-promising of their value in all situations, but, this does work well as a solution for expanding the API to have both in-memory and out-of-memory data have the same functional interface.

 ##### Where To Go
 One of the problems of development on libraries like this that I have found is that once we made AICSImageIO 3.0 stable, we had to split our time between fixing user reported bugs, minor reworks to optimize behavior, and etc, versus simply continuing on with the high level goals.
 That isn't to take away from those activities as they are drastically important in shaping future work as well, it is simply that I have this excitement of adding _even more_ value to the library, to show what all is possible with even more work but keep having to reign that excitement in (just a bit).

 Again, in my opinion, the high level goal of AICSImageIO is to:

-> provide a **consistent, intuitive, API for reading in or out-of-memory image pixel data and metadata** for the many existing proprietary microscopy file formats, and, an **easy-to-use API for converting from proprietary file formats to an open, common, standard** -- all using either language agnostic or pure Python tooling.
+> provide a **consistent, intuitive, API for reading in or out-of-memory image pixel data and metadata, regardless of location,** for the many existing proprietary microscopy file formats, and, an **easy-to-use API for converting from proprietary file formats to an open, common, standard** -- all using either language agnostic or pure Python tooling.

 So we are actively working on adding support for `fsspec` (Filesystem Specification), a Python library that allows for path like handling of local or remote file systems.